ilri/odkviewer/README.md

 ODK Viewer is a tool that complements ODK by displaying on-device data in tabular form and allows easier reviewing and editing of data before submission to the server.

+If you use ODK Viewer please cite:

+*Quiros, C. 2014.
+ODK Viewer: A tool to visualise ODK (version 1) data on Android devices.
+Nairobi, Kenya: ILRI. https://hdl.handle.net/10568/119269.*

 ## Build Requirements

 - [Qt 5.x](https://doc.qt.io/qt-5/android.html)